gs1/GS1_DigitalLink_Resolver_CE/README.md

 7. Now wait 10 seconds while the system settles down (the SQL Server service takes a few seconds to initialise when 'new') then copy and paste this command, which will run a program inside the SQL Server container, creating the database and some example data described in [data_gs1_org/README.md](dataentry_web_server/README.md)
 <pre>
-docker exec -it  dataentry-sql-server  /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P feorfhgofgq348ryfwfAHGAU -i  /gs1resolver_data/setup/gs1resolver_dataentry_db_build_script.sql
+docker exec -it  dataentry-sql-server  /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P feorfhgofgq348ryfwfAHGAU -i  /gs1resolver_sql_scripts/gs1resolver_dataentry_db_build_script.sql
 </pre>
 8. Now open a web browser and direct it to this web address: <a href="http://localhost:8080/ui/">http://localhost:8080/ui/</a> (the trailing / is important!) and login as one of the test accounts described in [data_gs1_org/README.md](dataentry_web_server/README.md)
 9. To close the entire application down type this: <pre>docker-compose down</pre> Since the data is stored on Docker volumes, the data will survive the shutdown and be available when you 'up' the service again.
-10. If you wish to delete the volumes and thus wipe the data, type these three commands:
+10. If you wish to delete the volumes and thus wipe the data, type these commands:
 <pre>
-docker volume rm gs1_digitallink_resolver_ce_gs1resolver-dataentry-volume docker volume rm gs1_digitallink_resolver_ce_gs1resolver-dbbackup-volume docker volume rm gs1_digitallink_resolver_ce_gs1resolver-document-volume
+docker volume rm gs1_digitallink_resolver_ce_gs1resolver-dataentry-volume-db-data docker volume rm gs1_digitallink_resolver_ce_gs1resolver-dataentry-volume-db-log docker volume rm gs1_digitallink_resolver_ce_gs1resolver-dataentry-volume-db-secrets docker volume rm gs1_digitallink_resolver_ce_gs1resolver-dbbackup-volume docker volume rm gs1_digitallink_resolver_ce_gs1resolver-document-volume
 </pre>

+If the above volume are the ony ones in your Docker Engine then it's quicker to type:<pre>docker volume ls </pre> to confirm, then to delete all the volumes type:<pre>docker volume prune </pre>

 ## Next steps
 * Read through the README.md and Dockerfiles for each project in this repository; many originate from when they were separate projects and will prove interesting reading.
 Especially note the example data installed into the service when you run the SQL script: Welcome to the world of <i>GS1 Westeros</i>!